-ANNEX C: SUP DIRECTIVE MECHANISMS THAT WERE CONSIDERED
+ANNEX C: SUP DIRECTIVE MECHANISMS THAT WERE CONSIDERED BUT WERE DISCARDED

-The Impact Assessment prepared for the SUP Directive https://eur-lex.europa.eu/legal- content/EN/TXT/?uri=CELEX:52018SC0254 considered several mechanisms to implement the legislation.
+The Impact Assessment prepared for the SUP Directive considered several mechanisms to implement the legislation.
 These options were discarded for the following reasons.

 Deposit Scheme: the high cost and administrative burden of implementing a deposit scheme and a recycling target as well as the high risk of losing the deposit would diminish the impact of such a scheme.